 Missing data, incorrect invoicing, and concerns about patient coverage are common reasons why insurance claims are refused.

 Below are the common denial codes in medical billing:

 Patient information is one of the critical components in the creation of a clean claim.
 While it sounds easy, simple information such as patient name, date of birth, gender, and insurance member ID number can still be provided inaccurately or missing.
-This leads to rejected insurance claims.
+This leads to denied healthcare claims.

 In 2019, 36% of denied claims were due to missing and inaccurate information.

 Duplicate claims are defined as those made by the same provider for the same patient for the same service item on a single visit.
 This can be:

 - A single service was rendered, but there were two invoices.

 - A service rendered more than once on the same day also supports the denial.

 - The same service was rendered on the same day by a different practitioner whose claim was processed ahead of the denied claim.